zio/zio-prelude/docs/zpure/index.md

 For example, in the context of `ZIO` code analogous to the above would not be safe because the `get` and `set` would not be performed atomically so we would need to do the entire transaction in a single `modify` operation, returning a value indicating whether there were sufficient funds.
 In `ZPure` we don't have to do any of that so our code can be simpler.

-There are also `update` and `modify` operators on `ZPure` so for example we could factor out the logic of updating the account balance like this:
+There are also `update` and `modify` operators on `ZPure`.
+So for example we could factor out the logic of updating the account balance in the `withdraw` method like this:

 ```scala mdoc
 def decrementBalance(amount: Int): ZPure[Nothing, AccountState, AccountState, Any, Nothing, Unit] =